Chapter 1

 For the rest of his life he would be devoted to the truth, as he saw it.
 He could accept that a Creator had “wound up the universe’s clock,” but to put faith in anything more anthropomorphic was futility at best, and medieval superstition at worst.

-József's devotion to the truth was further expressed in a determination to live up to his name.
-Ehrlich is a German word meaning "honest," but also translatable as "fair," "sincere," "loyal," and the like.
-As such, it is not undesirable as a family name (merited or not) and such usage doubtless increased in 1787 when Joseph II decreed that all the Jews in his Austrian Empire, including the Kingdom of Hungary, should adopt German surnames "by which they were to be henceforth known."
+József’s devotion to the truth was further expressed in a determination to live up to his name.
+Ehrlich is a German word meaning “honest,” but also translatable as “fair,” “loyal,” “sincere,” and the like.
+As such, it is not undesirable as a family name (merited or not) and such usage doubtless increased in 1787 when Joseph II[18] decreed that all the Jews in his Austrian Empire, including the Kingdom of Hungary, should adopt German surnames[19] “by which they were to be henceforth known.”

-Even when so-called friends didn't prove to be as fair or loyal or sincere as they might.
+Even when people didn’t always treat you the way they ought to.
+Even when so-called friends didn’t prove to be as fair or loyal or sincere as they might.

 Whatever else happened, children could always be relied upon.
 Being children, they were still candid and open and honest, and it was a pleasure to tutor them.
 A pleasant thing, too, to be looked up to for knowledge and regarded as wise.